What are the available shingles treatments?

 Antiviral medication

-Antivirals are medications used to treat the virus causing the disease and aim to slow the progress of the shingles rash.4 If taken within the first 72 hours of having symptoms, these medications have been shown to reduce the time for the rash to heal and the severity and duration of the acute (immediate) pain from shingles.4
+Antivirals are medications used to treat the virus causing the disease.1 They are used to decrease the severity and duration of the illness and reduce the risk of complications.1 If taken within the first 72 hours of having symptoms, these medications have been shown to reduce the time for the rash to heal and the severity and duration of the acute (immediate) pain from shingles.6 In a study conducted in Singapore, only 45%a of patients consulted a doctor within 3 days of symptom appearance.7

 Pain medication

-Pain medications are commonly prescribed by a doctor to manage the pain of shingles and any persistent nerve pain or post-herpetic neuralgia (PHN).2, 4-7
+Pain medications are commonly prescribed by a doctor to manage the shingles pain and any persistent nerve pain or post-herpetic neuralgia (PHN).1,6,8 Examples of the types of pain medications that may be prescribed by your doctor include1,6,8:

 • Certain medications that are used to treat epilepsy, as these have shown to offer a reasonable relief for PHN